|Lat/Lon:||16.63341°S / 67.79083°W|

 No when I climbed there (Summer 1999)

 The best time to climb in the Cordillera Real is between May and September, when the weather is dry.
 Usually June, July and August are the best months anyhow.
-This period is the Bolivian winter, which is dry and normally the weather is quite stable.
+This period is the Bolivian winter, which is dry and when normally the weather is quite stable.
 Possible some fresh snowfalls sometimes.
 The wind starts in July and as the season progresses more crevasses appear in the glaciers and the penitents in the snow grow.
-November to March, the temperature is higher and the rain will make any climb umpleasent and dangerous, since the coctail of hot weather plus rain plus snow is not very apealing.
+November to March, the temperature is higher, but the rain will make any climb unpleasant and dangerous, since the coctail of hot weather plus rain plus snow is not very appealing.

 Yes, camping is possible and there are no fees that I know about.
 No huts were available when I went (1999)

 More Information about Bolivia: